tanishqkancharla/gem/README.md

 To do (in priority):

-- Add performance testing so every transaction is dispatched in prosemirror within 1 frame (16 ms).
-Editing should be 60 fps
+- Add performance testing so every "small" transaction is dispatched in prosemirror within 1 frame.
+Editing should be 60 fps (that's 16 ms, but the goal is <10).
+Gem does really well here, and regular typing transactions rn are <1 ms. That's w/o syntax highlighting and a lot of other stuff, however, so I want to get performance metrics set up asap.
-- Basic markdown through Prosemirror marks.
-Don't remove formatting (WYSIWYG), just style it with the formatting.
+- Basic markdown syntax highlighting through Prosemirror marks.
 Just attach attributes to the para tag instead of actually making different blocks.
 That'll make things easier.
   - Headings
   - Bullet lists
   - Numbered lists